 What seems to be called for, if we are to do justice to how prelinguistic children represent the general features of things, is a middle ground between mere sentient responsiveness to the presence of features and the conscious entertaining of propositional content.
-I suggest that we can find this middle ground by invoking a notion I call "primitive normativity": very roughly, a normativity which does not need to be made out in terms of conformity to rules and whose recognition, accordingly, does not depend on grasp of a rule.38 I will introduce it in this context by noting that the children in the studies I have been describing appear to recognize a normative dimension to what they are doing.
+I suggest that we can find this middle ground by invoking a notion I call "primitive normativity": very roughly, a normativity which does not need to be made out in terms of conformity to rules and whose recognition, accordingly, does not depend on antecedent grasp of a rule.
+16 I will introduce it in this context by noting that the children in the studies I have been describing appear to recognize a normative dimension to what they are doing.
 When they move the objects around so that objects of the same kind are juxtaposed, they seem to regard the objects they put together as belonging together.
-From their point of view, it appears, a given arrangement can be correct or incorrect, and the arrangements they regard as correct are (in fact) those in which we would describe the objects as being grouped together by kind.39 This is evident in part from what I earlier called the marks of intentional activity, and in particular from the behaviour in which children seem to be correcting themselves, a phenomenon which has been noted in children as young as 15 months.40 Children also appear to correct the sorting behaviour of others.
-Starting around 21 months, children presented with "mismatched" arrays of objects, say a set of three rectangular rings and one circular ring, and a set of three circular rings and one rectangular ring, will start switching the objects around, and when they are old enough to have acquired some normative expressions, they will use them in conjunction with this kind of behaviour.
-Jonas Langer describes an experimenter giving children mismatched sets of objects to play
+From their point of view, it appears, a given arrangement can be correct or incorrect, and the arrangements they regard as correct are (in fact) those in which we would describe the objects as being grouped together by kind.
+This is evident in part from what I earlier called the marks of intentional activity, and in particular from the behavior in which children seem to be correcting themselves, a phenomenon which has been noted in children as young as 15 months (Langer 1986: 57).
+Children also appear to correct the sorting behavior of others.
+Starting around 21 months, children presented with "mismatched" arrays of objects, say a set of three rectangular rings and one circular ring, and a set of three circular rings and one rectangular ring, will start switching the objects around, and, when they are old enough to have acquired some normative expressions, they will use them in conjunction with this kind of behavior.
+Jonas Langer describes an experimenter giving children mismatched sets of objects to play with, e.g. a set of three rectangular rings and one circular ring, and a set of three circular rings and one rectangular ring.
+One 30-month-old child, he says, "rebukes" the experimenter, saying "no belongs this way" as she corrects the classificatory "mistake" (Langer 2001: 22).
+Sugarman describes similar remarks, again accompanying 30-month-olds' correcting of mismatched sets of objects: "not good in there," "no, they're not on properly" (Sugarman 1983: 73).
+Although these children are a year older than the 18-monthold we were considering earlier, it does not seem implausible, given the similarity of other aspects of their behavior to that of the younger children, to suppose that the normative attitude expressed was present in the earlier stages as well.